openstack/ceilometer/doc/source/contributor/architecture.rst

 5. file, which publishes samples to a file with specified name and location;
 6. zaqar, a multi-tenant cloud messaging and notification service for web and mobile developers;
-7. https, which is http over SSL and targets a REST interface.
+7. https, which is http over SSL and targets a REST interface;
-8. prometheus, which publishes samples to Prometheus Pushgateway
+8. prometheus, which publishes samples to Prometheus Pushgateway;
+9. monasca, which publishes samples to the Monasca API.

 Storing/Accessing the data